 - Tickets will be written in two (2) parts.
-One part will be placed on the violator's vehicle and Campus Security will retain the stub. - Fines shall be automatic unless the violator appears in Campus Security within seven (7) working days after the violation occurred to discuss the fine.
-If the violator is not satisfied with the outcome, he/she can file a request through the Community Arbitration System.
+One part will be placed on the violator's vehicle and Campus Security will retain the stub. - Fines shall be automatic.
+If the violator feels that the parking fine was issued in error, the violator must contact Campus Security within seven (7) working days after the violation occurred to discuss the fine.
+If the violator is not satisfied with the outcome, they may file a request through the Community Arbitration System.
 The request for the hearing must be made in writing within three (3) days of appearing in Campus Security or the violation stands without the right of appeal.
-If the violator does not appear in Campus Security to discuss the fine or request a hearing, he/she will be billed for the charge.
+If the violator does not appear in Campus Security to discuss the fine or request a hearing, they will be billed for the charge.